 How to get started?

-All new patients initially undergo our full comprehensive assessment.
+All new clients go through our comprehensive assessment.
 This includes a holistic, bio-psycho-social-spiritual assessment to create a comprehensive and individualized treatment plan.
-It is recommended that all 3 appointments be done on separate days to optimize the opportunity for the patient to talk openly and honestly with each professional and learn incrementally through each interaction.
+It is recommended that all appointments be done on separate days to optimize the opportunity for the patient to talk openly and honestly with each professional and learn incrementally through each interaction.
 A comprehensive treatment plan will be developed throughout this process and shared with the patient as the assessment progresses.
-By the third and final assessment session, treatment recommendations will be discussed.

-Following the comprehensive assessment, a medico-legal report can be provided at the request of the lawyer or individual to be used in court.
+If you are in need of a legal report, then you will complete a 3 part comprehensive assessment which includes meeting with a nurse, psychologist, and physician, after which a medico-legal report can be provided at the request of the lawyer or individual to be used in court.
 The report will include criminal code requirements as outlined by the lawyer as well as treatment recommendations and objectives.

 For more information about our services and associated costs, please call our clinic office.